Trump Administration Regulatory Litigation Tracker

 Related Litigation

-- American Federation Of Government Employees, AFL-CIO v.
+- American Federation of Government Employees, AFL-CIO v.
 United States Office of Personnel Management, No. 25-1780 (N.D.
 Cal.)

 - “seeking to enjoin the terminations of tens of thousands of federal employees in contravention of federal constitutional and statutory law, against Defendants the United States Office of Personnel Management (“OPM”) and Acting OPM Director Charles Ezell”